kalepail/soroban-quest--pioneer/README.md

-  sq fund [key]     Create and fund an account on the Futurenet sq check [index]  Check your Quest answer sq submit [xdr]   Submit a signed reward XDR to the Stellar Quest backend sq                                                                   [default]
+  sq fund [key]     Create and fund an account on the Futurenet sq check [index]  Check your Quest answer sq submit [xdr]   Submit a signed reward XDR to the Stellar Quest backend sq rpc            Check the status of your local RPC endpoint
+                                                              [aliases: horizon]
+  sq                                                                   [default]

 Options: